Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

 ![Install node](../images/install_node.png)

-We can check if node is installed on our local machine by opening our device terminal or command prompt.
+We can check if node is installed on our local machine by opening our device terminal or command prompt and writing the following command.

 ```sh
 asabeneh $ node -v